-CONTINUED-Prebloom (Stages 4 and 5) Amount of Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Winter moths (spanworms, Note: See footnote 1, page 14 Asana XL 4.8-9.6 fl oz Restricted use pesticide.
+Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Winter moths (spanwor • Altacor 3.0-4.5 oz Winter moth does not appear on label, but application is legal and may be effective.
+4-hour reentry.
+1-day PHI .
+Asana XL 4.8-9.6 fl oz Restricted use pesticide.
 Toxic to bees; do not apply when bloom is present.
 12-hour reentry.
 14-day PHI .
 Avaunt 6 oz Toxic to bees; do not apply when bloom is present.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Bacillus thuringiensis Many brands available.
 See label for rate.
+Approved for organic production.
 Multiple sprays usually necessary.
-Inspect buds in spring as scales separate.
+Inspect buds in spring a scales separate.
 This pest usually requires a first Bt application prior to bloom.
 4-hour reentry.
-0-day PHI.
+0-day PHI .
 Brigade WSB 8-16 oz Restricted use pesticide.
 Do not apply when bloom is present.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Confirm 2F 1 pt Apply at early egg hatch.
 4-hour reentry.
 14-day PHI.
 Delegate WG 3-6 oz Winter moth does not appear on label, but application is legal and is known to be effective.
 Toxic to bees; do not apply when bloom is present.
 4-hour reentry.
-3-day PHI.
+3-day PHI .
 Diazinon 50W 1 lb This pest may not be listed on label, but this is a legal application and is known to be effective.
 Do not apply to bloom or within 5 days of introducing bees.
 Do not use more than once per season.
-5-day reentry.
-7-day PHI.
+5-day reentry 7-day PHI.
 Entrust 1.25-2 oz Winter moth does not appear on label, but application is legal and is known to be effective.
 Approved for organic production.
 Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
+3-day PHI .
 Intrepid 2F 10-16 fl oz Apply at early egg hatch.
 4-hour reentry.
 7-day PHI.
 Lannate LV 1.5-3 pt Restricted use pesticide.
 This pest may not be listed on label, but this is a legal application and is known to be effective.
-Do not apply to bloom or within 5 days of introducing bees.
+Do not apply to bloom o within 5 days of introducing bees.
 2-day reentry.
-3-day PHI.
+3-day PHI .
 Rimon 0.83EC 20-30 fl oz Apply at egg hatch or to early instar larvae.
-To minimize effects on honeybee brood development, do not apply if bees are actively foraging.
-12-hour reentry.
-8-day PHI.
+To minimize effects on honeybee brood development, do not apply if bees are actively foraging 12-hour reentry.
+8-day PHI .
 Sevin XLR Plus 1-2 qt This pest may not be listed on label, but this is a legal application and is known to be effective.
 Toxic to bees; do not apply to bloom or within 5 days of introducing bees.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Success 4-6 fl oz Winter moth does not appear on label, but application is legal and is known to be effective.
 Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
+3-day PHI .